munificent/craftinginterpreters/book/scanning-on-demand.md

 </aside>

-We'll need a few system headers, so let's get them all out of the way:
+We'll need a few system headers, so let's get them all out of the way.

 ^code main-includes (1 after)

-And now to get the REPL up and REPL-ing:
+Next, we get the REPL up and REPL-ing.

 ^code repl (1 before)